sherwin-ad/my_tutorials/kodekloud/CKA Certification Course – Certified Kubernetes Administrator/Certified Kubernetes Administrator Laboratory.md

-# APPLICATION LIFECYCLE MANAGEMENT, PRACTICE TEST – MULTI CONTAINER PODS
+## PRACTICE TEST – MULTI CONTAINER PODS

 1. Identify the number of containers created in the `red` pod.